WebAssembly/compact-import-section/document/core/text/modules.rst

 Abbreviations
 .............

-As an abbreviation, an import module with a single import may omit the parentheses around the import:
+As an abbreviation, an import module with a single import may omit the ${grammar-case: "(" "item" Tdecldots_ ")"} around the import:

 $${grammar: Timportmod_/abbrev-one}